Taking Care of You After a Coaching Session

 • Did I remain present, or was I over-efforting?

 • How is my energy?
-Do I need to reset before my next session?
+Do I need a reset before my next session?

-This quick check-in helps you acknowledge your strengths, notice any shifts, and determine if you need a small reset before moving forward.
+A quick reflection like this helps you see your strengths, notice shifts, and determine what you need before moving forward.

 Step 2: Release Over-Responsibility